zalid/Prism/V4/readme.txt

 	3.3 >>> Running Instructions <<<
 	--------------------------------
+	First, you need to compile the Prism Library.
+See "1.5 Compiling the Prism Library" for details.
 	To load the Basic Model-View-ViewModel QuickStart, open the file Quickstarts\BasicMVVM\BasicMVVMQuickStart.sln in Visual Studio.
 	To run the QuickStart, set the "BasicMVVMApp.Web" project as the startup project, set BasicMVVMAppTestPage.html as the start page, and then press F5.